Coaching services: The entry point for medical app publishers into the healthcare market.

 Majority of mHealth app solutions are still operating outside the traditional healthcare market.
 App supported coaching services are more and more seen as the missing bridge between digital Health start-ups and healthcare incumbents.
 Coaching services are a win/win for both sides.
 Best in class app supported coaching services are built around 6 success factors.

 App based coaching services are being offered by medical condition management apps that concentrate on a certain condition as opposed to broad telehealth services.
-Currently, the most served conditions are diabetes and obesity (see also Diabetes App Market Report 2016-2021).
+Currently, the most served conditions are diabetes and obesity (see also Digital Diabetes Care Market 2018-2022: Ready To Take Off).
 They started by providing self- management support for the user/patients and now are venturing into coaching services.
 Best in class app based coaching services are being developed around six success factors.

 - Chat focus: Chat is the main communication method for coaching, offering best quality and business KPIs as coach/patient ratios are highest among communication methods (up to 1:3,500).
 This might change in the near future as pure AI based coaching services (provided by companies like Lark, Nutrino) offer better ratios but current quality of pure AI coaching is lacking too far behind human coaching.